h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 As of now, you should still be on the **Disparate Impact Analysis** page.
 Click the **X** icon located at the top right corner of the page.
 That will take you to the **DAI Model** tab; in there, click the **SA (Sensitivity Analysis)** tile.
 The following will appear:

 ![preview-sa-ui](assets/preview-sa-ui.jpg)

+***Note*: The Sensitivity Analysis tool will base its results on our original experiment ran in task one, not from the final model mentioned at the end of the previous task.**

 **Note**: Sensitivity Analysis (SA) is not available for multiclass experiments.